mciocchi/atomic_d6/README.md

 A Contest is a roll that compares the skill of two or more characters that are trying to use their abilities to oppose one another.

-If a character is attempting to do something and they're being opposed by someone else, the GM is expected to adjust the relative difficulty of the roll.
+In such a case, the GM is expected to adjust the relative difficulty of the roll to account for the skill of the opponent.
 Only one party needs to roll.

 The fact that only one party needs to roll gives the GM some flexibility because rolls can be resolved by either party.